hhvm/user-documentation/guides/hack/47-other-features/03-trait-and-interface-requirements.md

 [Interfaces](http://php.net/manual/en/language.oop5.interfaces.php) provide a way to encapsulate common operations that will be implemented by classes that implement the interface.

 Trait and interface requirements allow you to restrict the use of these constructs by specifying what classes may actually use a trait or implement an interface.
-This can simplify long list of `abstract` method requirements, and provide a hint to the reader as to the intended use of the trait or interface.
+This can simplify a long list of `abstract` method requirements, and provide a hint to the reader as to the intended use of the trait or interface.

 ## Syntax